Hasmukh Baradi

-Hasmukh Jamnadas Baradi (23 December 1938 – 4 February 2017) was a Gujarati playwright, theater artist and theater critic from India.
+Hasmukh Jamnadas Baradi (23 December 1938 – 4 February 2017) was a distinguished Gujarati playwright, theater artist, theater critic, and a Russian language expert from India.
+Over his career, Baradi authored more than two dozen plays, with six premiering at prestigious venues such as the Central Sangeet Natak Academy and the National School of Drama Festivals.
+He also penned the "History of Gujarati Theatre" which was published by the National Book Trust in New Delhi in 1996, and later translated into English by Vinod Meghani in 2003.

 Early life and education

 Baradi was born on 23 December 1938 in Rajkot.
 After completing his primary and secondary education in Rajkot, he received a diploma in theater direction from Saurashtra Sangit Natak Academy in 1961.
 Afterwards, he joined the Gujarat University, where he earned a Bachelor of Arts in 1964 in English literature and Sanskrit.
 He received a Master of Arts in Theater History from Lunacharsky State Institute for Theatre Arts, Moscow in 1972.
 From 1959 to 1964, he worked as a playwright at Aakashvani in Vadodara and Rajkot.

 Works

 Baradi attempted a fusion of tradition and modernity in his plays.
 He ran the Garage Studio Theater, which performed in Bhavai theatrical style, a traditional folk theatrical form particularly common in Western India.
 He wrote many plays within the Bhavai form which delved on topics of social reforms.

 Baradi wrote Kalo Kamlo (lit.
 Black Blanket), an experimental psychological play which he had published in 1975, and was translated into Hindi in 1980 as Kala Kambal.
 He also wrote Raino Darpanrai, an adaptation of Raino Parvat, as well as Baradina Be Natako (1984), Janardan Joseph (1985), Pachhi Shebaji Bolia, Jashumati Kankuvati, Eklu Aakash ane Bija Natako, Tame Aanathi Ramtata and Akhu Aikhu Farithi.
 In addition, Baradi translated Uncle Vanya by Anton Chekhov into Gujarati as Vanya Mama (1983).

 In 1983, Baradi wrote Natak Sarikho Nadar Hunnar (1983), a work of theater criticism.
 He also wrote Gujarati Theaterno Itihas, a literary history of Gujarati theater, which was translated into English by Vinod Meghani as The History of Gujarati Theatre in 2004.